 Maleficent’s innocence was stolen and she hardens her heart.
 The visualization of this when she sits upon her throne (which appears to be a rib cage; she is hiding inside her heart, queen of her own heart) and builds up the wall of thorns to prevent any other from entering.
 Can’t we all relate to this?
 Haven’t we all been wounded so deeply that we close our hearts?

 The scene where her heart begins to soften while observing the innocence of Aurora.
 She is overcome with memories and puts Aurora into a sleep because she is not ready to open her heart again.
 It’s too painful to remember her lost innocence.

 I truly am extremely disappointed in your review and the fact that you have shed such a negative light on to a movie that I see has such theological relevance.

 For my reply, see “Maleficent, Rape and Sympathy for the Devil.”
+Link to this item

 I was the monastic advisor on Of Gods and Men, and your piece is probably the best I’ve read so far.
 If you want to know more about the making of the movie, you should read my book (in French or Italian) Secret des hommes, secret des dieux (Presses de la Renaissance), in which I try and explain how the Holy Spirit worked throughout the whole process of this incredible movie.